Background:

 Montgomery-Ward.
 Naturally, that narrowed the potential sales base considerably.

-On the positive side, a television commercial featuring old "Blue Eyes”,
+campaign (including a television commercial featuring old "Blue Eyes",

 already being discounted (see advertisements below).
 Foreign sales took up some